duserzym/2016_Breccia_Dikes/README.md

 The APWP_analysis folder within this repository contains paleomagnetic pole compilations from Torsvik et al. (2012) and Swanson-Hysell et al. (2012).

 ###Data
 This folder contains paleomagnetic data of this study (MagIC-formatted files) and data used for the baked contact analysis.
+The data is also archived in the MagIC database: https://earthref.org/MagIC/doi/10.1130/G37927.1

 ###Manuscript
 This folder contains the paper, the supplementary material and the figure files.